 “You haven’t…” he began, a little surprised, and then sat down on the couch opposite of hers, thoughtful.
 “My name.
 Of course.
 My name is Cort.
-Usually, I use the last name of Wells, but that’s only for the Outside.
+Usually, I use the last name of Thompson, but that’s only for the Outside.
 All anyone ever says around here at the Point is Cort.
 Preacher Cort.”

 He was right: she had not seen the movie from which this particular character hailed, but Tina had spoken of him plenty of times before, often in glowing terms.
 Chloe had been so focused on the prospect of meeting the Royal Navy Captain, Jack Aubrey, and Maximus that she’d not absorbed much detail about the other movies represented at the Point.
 The image she had made up in her mind was of a much older Creator, one a lot more subdued and meek than this young man.
 He practically bristled with life and humor.
 Apparently, Chloe mused, she also missed the part where Tina described him as gorgeous.

 “Preacher Cort, I’d like some water,” she said, with a small grin.
 Do I have broken teeth?
 I hope I don’t have broken teeth!

 “Water it is,” he said, cheerfully, and strode away to a door at the far end of the long hall.

 That gave her some privacy, at least, to peek under the serape and find out if she’d be nominally decent.
 Using her right hand to lift the blanket, she found to her relief that she was fully clothed.
 She ran her tongue over her teeth: none missing or chipped.
 However, evidence of the hobbits’ herbal poultice was everywhere.
 Well, nothing to it now but to go retrieve her suitcase if it was still there in the truck and get a new set of clothes.